pkdone/practical-mongodb-aggregations-book/src/guides/expressions.md

 In most of the stages that don't leverage expressions, it doesn't usually make sense for their behaviour to be more 'dynamic'.
 For example, you might provide a constant value of `20` to a `$limit` stage or a constant value of `80` to a `$skip` stage.
 It is hard to think of a scenario where a pipeline would need to calculate these values at runtime instead, based on the input data.
 Only one of the listed stages needs to be more expressive: the `$match` stage, but this stage is already sufficiently flexible by being based on MQL query conditions.

-## What Is The Option To Use $expr Inside $match All About?
+## What Is Using $expr Inside $match All About?

-In more recent MongoDB versions, the statement about `$match` not supporting expressions is no longer entirely accurate to complicate things a little.
-TODOX

-MongoDB version 3.6 introduced the new [$expr operator](https://docs.mongodb.com/manual/reference/operator/query/expr/) and the ability to use this `$expr` operator instead of the normal MQL query conditions for the content of a `$match` stage.
-Inside a `$expr`, if used in a `$match`, any composite expression can be leveraged, made up of the `$` operator functions, the `$` field paths and the `$$` variables described earlier.
+Complicating things a little, in more recent MongoDB versions, the statement about `$match` not supporting expressions is no longer entirely accurate.
+MongoDB version 3.6 introduced the [$expr operator](https://docs.mongodb.com/manual/reference/operator/query/expr/) used in regular MQL queries and hence in `$match` stages too.
+Inside an  `$expr` operator, you can include any composite expression fashioned from `$` operator functions, `$` field paths and `$$` variables.

-There are a few situations that demand having to use `$expr` from inside a `$match` stage, if the MQL `$where` operator is to be ignored (`$where` comes with various downsides and so should be avoided).
-Sometimes there may be a requirement to compare two fields of a record to determine whether to keep the record in the results based on the the outcome of that comparison.
-Another common situation is where there is a need to compute a value based on some existing fields and then compare the computed value with some specific criteria using a comparison operator.
-This is something that is impossible to achieve using normal `$match`/`find()`query conditions.
+A few situations demand having to use `$expr` from inside a `$match` stage.
+Examples include:

+ * A requirement to compare two fields from the same record to determine whether to keep the record based on the comparison's outcome
+ * A requirement to perform a calculation based on value from existing fields in each record and then compare calculation result to criteria.

+These are impossible in an aggregation if you use regular `$match` query conditions (if you ignore the legacy `$where` query operator, which has documented downsides and so should you should avoid)

-Take the example of a `rectangles` collection holding data on different instances of rectangles and specifically their width and height, similar to the following:
+Take the example of a collection holding information on different instances of rectangles (their width and height), similar to the following:

 ```javascript
 [